This is a great place to start. We did the hard yards so you don’t have to make the mistakes we did and trust us, there was a lot.

 Finishing Your Dice

-• Sanding: Put a few drops of water on your lowest grit sand paper and make even pressured circles until excess resin is removed.
-After approx. 30 passes, move onto the next sandpaper in ascending order of grit (Higher = Smoother finish).
+Sanding: Put a few drops of water on your lowest grit sand paper and make even pressured circles until excess resin is removed.
+After approx. 30 passes or when you’re happy with it, move onto the next sandpaper in ascending order of grit (Higher = Smoother finish).
 Once you’ve completed the 2000 grit, move on to Polishing.
+TIP: Turn your dice every few passes incase you’re favouring one side accidenatally.
+Check your corners to make sure you’re not flattening them too much.

-• Inking: Fill in numbers with lightly watered down acrylic paint, then wipe off the excess and clean with an alcohol wipe.
+Inking: Fill in numbers with lightly watered down acrylic paint or acrylic inks, then wipe off the excess and clean with an alcohol wipe.

 Need Help?
 Please reach out!